ManishKalaPHD/lossfunctions/README.md

 This repository is intended for:

-* Researchers studying class imbalance in environmental and geophysical forecasting
+* Researchers studying class imbalance in avalanche forecasting
 * Comparative analysis of loss functions under extreme imbalance
 * Extension of AMRL to other rare-event prediction domains